vmware/vic/doc/user_doc/vic_admin/ts_delete_inspect_error.md

 You set the `target` option to the address of an ESXi host that is managed by a vCenter Server instance.

 ## Solution ##

+1. Run `vic-machine ls` with the `target` option set to the same ESXi host.

+  The `vic-machine ls` operation fails but informs you of the address of the  vCenter Server instance that manages the ESXi host.
-Set the `target` option to the address of the vCenter Server instance that manages the ESXi host on which the virtual container host is running.
+2. Run `vic-machine delete` or `vic-machine inspect` again, setting the `target` option to the address of the vCenter Server instance that was returned by `vic-machine ls`.